artefactual/atom-docs/user-manual/administer/manage-plugins.rst

 arOaiPlugin   `OAI <http://www.openarchives.org/>`_ plugin.
 Allows AtoM
               database to be enabled as an OAI repository.
-See also :ref:`OAI repository settings <oai-repository>`.
+See also :ref:`OAI repository settings <oai-repository>`. arCasPlugin   `CAS <https://www.apereo.org/projects/cas>`_ plugin.
+Enables
+              authentication via CAS Single sign-on, including optional setting of AtoM user groups from CAS user attributes.
+For information on how to configure the plugin, see :ref:`Enabling CAS authentication <cas-enabling>`.
 ============= ===============================================================

 :ref:`Back to the top <manage-plugins>`